1. Do I really need a criminal defense lawyer if I’m charged with a misdemeanor?

 9. Can I be released from jail without paying bail?

 In some cases, yes.
-A judge may issue a personal recognizance (PR) bond, allowing release without payment.
-Eligibility depends on the charge and criminal history.
+A judge may grant a personal recognizance (PR) bond, allowing release without payment.
+Eligibility depends on the charge, criminal history, and flight risk.

-10. How much does it cost to hire a criminal defense lawyer in Austin?
+10. How much does it cost to hire a criminal defense lawyer?

-Legal fees vary depending on the charge and complexity of the case.
-Many attorneys offer consultations to explain fees and defense options upfront.
+Costs vary depending on the charge and complexity of the case.
+Many firms, including ours, offer consultations to discuss fees and defense options upfront.